 What is the best AI-powered social media scheduling tool for small teams?

-For most small teams, Velocity is the best fit because it offers a 6-channel free plan and four AI agents that research, write, schedule, and analyze.
+For most small teams, Velocity is the best fit because Pro offers 15 connected social channels and an AI Social Media Assistant that researches, writes, schedules, and analyzes.
 Buffer wins on simplicity; SocialBee wins on evergreen recycling.

 Is there a free AI social media scheduler?